ericblade/quagga2-redux-middleware/README.md

 dispatch(requestCameraPermission());
 ````

-You should receive back a cameraPermissionSuccessful action or a cameraNoPermission action.
+You should eventually receive back a cameraPermissionSuccessful action or a cameraNoPermission action.
 If no camera capabilities are available, this may return cameraNoPermission, so you probably want
 to check that first.